okBenito/mullvad-wireguard-rotation/README.md

 # Setup

 1. Save your Mullvad account number in a file and update the ACCOUNT_FILE variable.
+The file should contain only your 16-digit Mullvad account number, without any extra spaces or newlines.

-2. The file should contain only your 16-digit Mullvad account number, without any extra spaces or newlines.
+2. Generate the starting wireguard key in your Mullvad account using their wireGuard configuration file generator.
+Download and use any of their wireguard relays.
+You only need to do this once, then the script will update it going forward.

 # Usage